 - Accidental Public Confession: Mason, the public being the FBI.

 - Betty and Veronica: Discussed using the terms muffin (Betty) and doughnut (Veronica).
 The doughnut is exciting and fun and gorgeous, whereas the muffin just kinds of sit there, "lumpy, looking alike, no chocolate frosting."
 But while the doughnut is good for a one night stand, its sticky and no longer crispy the next morning.
 Muffins, however, taste better the next day, and are there for the long haul.Davy: What's Simon?Nadine: Doughnut.
 With sprinkles.

 - During the story, they give names to different personalities, and two of them are Betty and Veronica.
 She acts exactly as you'd expect her to.

 - Card Sharp: The Dempseys.
 Michael ends up teaching Nadine.

 - Closet Shuffle: Davy and Tilda meet when they are both hiding in someone else's closet.

 - The Con: A number of them throughout the story.
 Davy gives Dillie the Dempsey five step process on how to pull this off.

-- Good People Have Good Sex: Notably averted in the beginning.
+- Idealized Sex: Notably averted in the beginning.
 The first few times Davy and Tilda have sex, it ranges from okay to bad.